richie0866/Rostruct/README.md

 ---

 `Rostruct` is a file execution library built with [roblox-ts](https://roblox-ts.com/) that deploys Lua projects in a Roblox script executor.
-This library is a substitute for frameworks that use `HttpGetAsync` and `GetObjects`.
+This library is a substitute for frameworks that use `HttpGetAsync` and `GetObjects` to run code.
 Rostruct works to bring the modern [Rojo](https://rojo.space/docs/6.x/sync-details/) workflow to exploiting.

 Whether you're familiar with Rojo, dislike loading assets during runtime, or want to import libraries, you might enjoy using this library.